dannystaple/kumon_rewards/readme.md

 A requirements.txt is bundled with this, it requires python 3 otherwise.
 The English and Maths notebooks are Jupyter notebooks.
 I've been using VSCode to run them.

+## Suggested trophies

+For English, because we enjoy imaginative fiction, a dragon trophy - https://www.thingiverse.com/make:962578.

+For maths, because I'm a fan of the Serpinski triangle and fractaline structures, I chose https://www.thingiverse.com/thing:24714.
+It's also linked with computer games - so a hit with the kids.